mpalash/aliakbarmehta/_content/press-the-bb-art-showcase-ali-akbar-mehta-a-multidisciplinary-artist-from-mumba-be-beautiful-2015.md

 ---
 title: >-
-  THE BB ART SHOWCASE: ALI AKBAR MEHTA, A MULTIDISCIPLINARY ARTIST FROM MUMBA, Be Beautiful, 2015
+  THE BB ART SHOWCASE: ALI AKBAR MEHTA, A Multidisciplinary Artist from Mumbai, Be Beautiful, 2015
 layout: content
 tag: press